 I don’t know why other people do these things, but my urge was always driven by a need to make it real.
 To make those strange, confusing, important events of 2000 years ago seem real.
 Because maybe if those things become real to me, then God could be real enough for me to be satisfied.

 The thing with religion and scriptures is that they take on this flatness after a while.
 We no longer understand the elements of the story well enough to really understand it, but we keep repeating it anyways.
 Which makes it unreal.
 So we try various ways of putting flesh and bones on the stories.
-We meditate on the cross.
-We dress our preschool son up as a scourged Jesus on the cross.
-If you’re particularly desperate, you allow yourself to be faux-crucified so you can experience it all yourself.
+Some meditate on the cross.
+Others dress their preschool son up as a scourged Jesus on the cross.
+If someone’s particularly desperate, they might allow themselves to be faux-crucified so they can experience it all themselves.
 Or watch a gory movie about it.
 (I’ve never seen Passion of the Christ, btw.
 I was raised Catholic, so I just didn’t see the need.)